 What to Do If You Can't Answer an Interview Question

 Your mindset going into an interview is a critical ingredient for success.
-Many candidates assume that they must have a near perfect interview to land the job.
-In reality, it helps to recognize that other interviewees will also have difficulty answering all the questions to the complete satisfaction of the recruiter.
+Many candidates assume that they must have a near-perfect interview to land the job.
+In reality, it helps to recognize that other interviewees will also have difficulty answering all of the questions to the complete satisfaction of the recruiter.

-Your reaction if you can't immediately come up with an answer can be more important than the ability to deliver the answer.
-Don't stress out.
+Your reaction, if you can't immediately come up with an answer, can be more important than the ability to deliver a response.
+Try not to stress out.
 Maintaining a calm, confident posture when confronted with a tough question will help convince the recruiter that your inability to answer a question is an unusual occurrence for you.

-If you fall apart and get upset, the interviewer may lose confidence in you.
-Consider saying something like "That's a very interesting question; can I take some time to consider it and get back to you later?" or "Great question, I can answer it in part but would like to consider it further and get back to you."
+If you fall apart and get upset, the interviewer could lose confidence in you.
+However, most hiring managers know that nerves can get the better us and will be understanding.
+Consider saying something like, "That's a very interesting question; can I take some time to consider it and get back to you later?" or "Great question!
+I can answer it in part but would like to consider it further and get back to you."

 Buy Some Time

-Or, you can also say, "That question is a bit of a stumper!
+You could also say, "That question is a bit of a stumper!
 Can I think about it, and come back to it at the end of our conversation?"
-It's possible the interviewer will forget to ask it again, and that will allow you to follow up in your thank you note.
+It's possible the interviewer will forget to ask it again, and that will allow you to follow up in your thank-you note.

 Try to Clarify

-Maybe you did not understand the question.
-In that situation, try to identify what you found confusing.
-Was it just one term or word?
-Ask the interviewer to define it.
-Or, you can say, "I'm not sure I understand what you're asking.
-Can you explain more?"
+Maybe you did not understand the question, or you aren't sure what the interviewer wants to know.
+In this situation, try to identify what you found confusing.
+Was it just one term or word, or are you confused by the entire question?

 Don't Fake It

-You can try to spin this to be more positive by saying that you'll be thinking about this question after the interview, or that you'll do some research, or even that you hope to learn more about the topic if hired.
+You can try to spin this into a more positive answer by saying that you'll be thinking about this question after the interview, that you'll do some research, or even that you hope to learn more about the topic if hired.
 If you give that last response, it can be helpful to relate another time you were unfamiliar with a concept and were then able to master it.
-That'll make you look resourceful.
+Such an answer will make you look resourceful.

 Answer When You Follow Up